 Jordan has a long and colorful history, and certainly no shortage of historical tourist attractions.
 Countless people flock to Jordan every year to see the infamous ruins of Petra, otherwise called the Rose City of Petra.
 However, this is not the only reason why so many people choose to visit Jordan.

-Many people want to explore the vast stretches of unspoiled desert, and while doing so, experience life amongst the local Bedouin people who continue to live in the desert to this day.
+Many people want to explore the vast stretches of unspoiled desert, and while doing so, experience life among the local Bedouin people who continue to live in the desert to this day.
 Others want to visit the many museums; galleries and etc. while some simply want to visit Jordan because of its biblical significance.
 Whatever your reason is for wanting to visit the country, Mount Nebo deserves a place on your list of must-see Jordan tourist attractions.

 Jordan And The Bible

 Jordan, or at least certain parts of Jordan, are mentioned frequently in the Bible.
 In fact, many Christians want to visit Jordan at least once in their lives because of the country’s Christian pilgrimage sites.
 With that having been said, Jordan is also a much loved destination for people of other faiths, including Muslims for example.

 Mount Nebo in Jordan is of so much significance to Christians, that the late Pope John Paul II actually gave a sermon at the top of Mount Nebo during his visit to the country in 2000.
 A more recent papal visit took place in 2009 when Pope Benedict XVI visited the mount and announced that it is from this mountain that his pilgrimage to the Holy Land would begin.

 The reason why Mount Nebo in Jordan is held in such high regard by Christians, is because it is believed to be the place where Moses was first shown the “Promised Land” by God himself.
 Looking from the top of the mountain, one can see the Holy Land; Jericho and even Jerusalem on a very clear day.